bryanvaz/vfnet/README.md

 ### Creating VFs

-To create VFs, you can use the `vfnet `set` command.
+To create VFs, you can use the `vfnet set` command.
 This command takes a single PF interface name, and the number of VFs you want to create for that PF.
 For example, to create 4 VFs for the PF `enp1s0f0` you would run:
 ```
-vfnet set enp1s0f0 4
+sudo vfnet set enp1s0f0 4
 ```
 **WARNING:** If the device already has VFs configured, this command will delete all existing VFs and create the new number of VFs specified.
 This is because the Linux network stack does not support dynamically changing the number of VFs on a PF.